 The paradox of nuclear diplomacy with the Tehran regime is captured in an anonymous quip about the country: "Iran does not respond to pressure, but without pressure Iran does not respond."
-In February 2013, the Supreme Leader defiantly responded to new U.S. financial sanctions essentially eliminating Iran's ability to sell oil other than through barter arrangements: "The Iranian nation will not negotiate under pressure....
+In February 2013, the Supreme Leader defiantly responded to new U.S. financial sanctions essentially eliminating Iran's ability to sell oil other than through barter arrangements: "The Iranian nation will not negotiate under pressure...
 The U.S. is pointing a gun at Iran and wants us to talk to them.
 The Iranian nation will not be intimidated by these actions."
-124 Four months later, in June 2013, Rouhani was elected on a platform of pursuing nuclear negotiations with the P5+1 to win sanctions relief for Iran's troubled economy.
+Four months later, in June 2013, Rouhani was elected on a platform of pursuing nuclear negotiations with the P5+1 to win sanctions relief for Iran's troubled economy.

 A significant, but unremarked, conclusion of the controversial 2007 NIE on Iran's nuclear program was the finding that "Tehran's decisions are guided by a cost-benefit approach rather than a rush to a weapon irrespective of the political, economic, and military costs."
-This analysis countered the occasional depiction of Iran as an undeterrable, essentially irrational, "rogue" state.
+This analysis countered the occasional depiction of Iran as an undeterrable, essentially irrational, "roque" state.
 The 2007 NIE's conclusion was reiterated by Director of National Intelligence James Clapper in March 2011, "We continue to judge Iran's nuclear decision-making is guided by a cost-benefit approach, which offers the international community opportunities to influence Tehran."
-125 Asked in June 2010 about the impact of sanctions on Iran, then CIA director Leon Panetta offered a sanguine assessment: "I think the sanctions have some impact....It could help weaken the regime.
+Asked in June 2010 about the impact of sanctions on Iran, then CIA director Leon Panetta offered a sanguine assessment: "I think the sanctions have some impact...
+It could help weaken the regime.
 It could create some economic problems.
 Will it deter them from their ambitions with regard to nuclear capability?
 Probably not."
-126 In August 2010, President Obama similarly questioned whether the Iranian regime's "ideological commitment to nuclear weapons is such that they're not making a simple cost-benefit analysis on this issue."
-127 When asked whether the Iranian regime was messianic or rational, President Obama said that Iranian decision-making over the past three decades indicates that the clerics "care about the regime's survival."
+137 In August 2010, President Obama similarly guestioned whether the Iranian regime's "ideological commitment to nuclear weapons is such that they're not making a simple cost-benefit analysis on this issue."
+When asked whether the Iranian regime was messianic or rational, President Obama said that Iranian decision-making over the past three decades indicates that the clerics "care about the regime's survival."
 In March 2012, Obama observed that the Tehran regime, "under the pressure of crippling sanctions [that were] grinding the Iranian economy to a halt," had the opportunity to make a "strategic calculation" to defer a decision to weaponize.
-128
+In December 2013, after the election of Rouhani and the revitalization of nuclear diplomacy, President Obama set the odds of achieving a comprehensive agreement with Iran at "50-50," 140

 Diplomatically isolated states, varyingly designated as outlaws, rogues, pariahs, or (most recently) outliers, have made a strategic calculation to pursue outside engagement when either of two imperatives exists: (1) a profound national security challenge or (2) an economic crisis that threatens regime stability, if not survival.
-Iran has pragmatically responded to past national security exigencies-in 1985, when the Tehran regime purchased arms from the United States and Israel, the "Great and Lesser Satans," at a low point for Iran in its attritional war with Irag; and, in July 1988, when Khomeini reluctantly "drank from the poisoned chalice" and accepted a UN-brokered truce to end the Iran-Iraq War.
-In 2013, Iran's sanctions-induced economic pain swept Rouhani to the presidency in June and led to revived nuclear diplomacy that yielded an interim agreement in November.
-But is the economic pressure of a magnitude that will move the Supreme Leader to accept an agreement that significantly constrains Iran's nuclear program?
-Such an outcome is not incompatible with Iran's strategic goal of retaining a nuclear option-a hedge for a weapon.
+Iran has pragmatically responded to past national security exigencies-in 1985, when the Tehran regime purchased arms from the United States and Israel, the "Great and Lesser Satans," at a low point for Iran in its attritional war with Iraq; and, in July 1988, when Khomeini reluctantly "drank from the poisoned chalice" and accepted a UN-brokered truce to end the Iran-Iraq War.
+In 2013, Iran's sanctions-induced economic pain swept Rouhani to the presidency in June and led to revived nuclear diplomacy that yielded an interim agreement in November 2013.